Flag of Bosnia and Herzegovina: Yugoslav period

-After World War II, in 1945, the red star flag became universally official.
-It was given its final shape by enlarging the star and adding a narrow yellow border.
-The flag was usually accompanied on official buildings by the flag of the federal republic and the flag of the League of Communists of Yugoslavia.
-Because of this, many buildings in former Bosnia and Herzegovina still carry a three-poled flag holder.
+Without constitutional recognition, the mid-war Federal State of Bosnia and Herzegovina first adopted the flag flown by Bosnian-Herzegovinian Partisans during the war—a wholly red flag with a narrowly gold-bordered red star in its centre, both symbolizing socialism and communism.
+The flag was usually accompanied on official buildings by the flag of the federal Yugoslavia and the flag of the League of Communists of Yugoslavia.
 A smaller version of the flag served as the civil ensign while an elongated banner version was seen flown in front of the Yugoslav parliament.